Roady's Truck Stops

-Roady's Truck Stops is the largest group of independently owned truck stops in the United States.
+Roady's Truck Stops is a group of independently-owned truck stops in the United States.
 As of February 2023, 316 locations are in operation in the United States.
-It is headquartered in Meridian, Idaho.
+It is headquartered in Nampa, Idaho.

-Roady's Truck Stops is a chain of truck stops and travel centers that provide fuel, food, and other services to truck drivers and travelers across the United States.

-Its facilities are designed to meet the needs of truck drivers, with amenities such as diesel fuel, parking for large vehicles, showers, laundry facilities, and restaurants.
+The truck stops provide fuel, food, maintenance, and other services to truck drivers and travellers.
+They offer amenities such as parking for large vehicles, showers, and laundry facilities.

-In addition to its traditional truck stop services, Roady's also provides a range of other services for truckers, including tire repair, oil changes, and other maintenance services.
 The company also offers a loyalty program called Roady's Rewards, which allows drivers to earn points for purchases and redeem them for merchandise or services.

 History

-Roady's Truck Stops was founded January 1, 2007, when two trucking industry marketing groups merged.
-Great Savings Network and TruckStops Direct combined, creating the largest truck stop chain in North America.
+Roady's Truck Stops was founded on January 1, 2007, when Great Savings Network and TruckStops Direct merged.
 Great Savings Network was a marketing group that worked with independent truck stops.
 TruckStops Direct was established in 1994 to strengthen the relationship between truck stops and trucking companies.
 The Roady's Truck Stop network allows independent truck stop facilities to leverage corporate buying power to get maximum return.

 The founders are Scott Moscrip and Kelly Rhinehart.
 Both are now retired.

 Humanitarian Bowl

-In 2007, Roady's Truck Stops agreed to become the corporate sponsor for the Humanitarian Bowl, which is played in Boise at Bronco Stadium on the Boise State University campus.
-They sponsored the game for three years until their affiliate company UDrove took over title sponsorship for the 2010 game.
+From 2007 to 2009, Roady's Truck Stops sponsored the Humanitarian Bowl, a college football bowl game played in Boise at Bronco Stadium on the Boise State University campus.